zvada/technology/docs/policy/gridftp-gsi-migration.md

 For example, we currently use the GridFTP and GSI implementations in the Grid Community Toolkit (GCT).
 While the OSG contributes to the GCT (a fork of the abandoned Globus Toolkit) to sustain operations, the long-term plan is to migrate our community off these approaches.
-The Globus Toolkit (is a stark reminder of how niche the current ecosystem is: even the original reference implementation was abandoned.
+The end of the Globus Toolkit is a stark reminder of how niche the current ecosystem is: even the original reference implementation was abandoned.

 Thus, OSG has the opportunity and motivation to evolve toward a data transfer protocol and security techniques that